 S&C advises alternative investment management clients around the world on a wide variety of important regulatory matters.
 The Firm deals on a regular basis, and at all levels, with securities, commodities, banking and other regulatory and governmental agencies.
 S&C has extensive experience with the Investment Advisers Act, the Investment Company Act, the Commodity Exchange Act, the Dodd-Frank Wall Street Reform and Consumer Protection Act and related rulemakings, and their impact on alternative investment managers, including private equity and hedge funds.
 S&C has experience assisting banking organizations in navigating sponsorship of hedge funds and private equity funds under the Volcker Rule, as well as experience with the Title VII regulation of derivatives.

 The Firm takes a multidisciplinary approach to mergers, acquisitions and dispositions of, and investments in, alternative investment management companies and has advised on some of the most complex and innovative transactions in the industry.
-S&C represents U.S. and non-U.S. investment advisors, investment banks, insurance companies, broker-dealers and diversified financial services firms in mergers and acquisitions, joint ventures, financings and related corporate transactions involving alternative investment managers.
+S&C represents U.S. and non-U.S. investment advisers, investment banks, insurance companies, broker-dealers and diversified financial services firms in mergers and acquisitions, joint ventures, financings and related corporate transactions involving alternative investment managers.

 The Firm also represents private equity funds in a broad range of acquisition, financing and disposition transactions involving portfolio companies.
 In executing these diverse transactions, S&C lawyers draw upon the Firm’s vast experience and expertise in asset management, financial institutions, M&A, leveraged finance, capital markets and tax.